GMAO-SI-Team/dotspack-dagobah/README.md

 ==> Now in `develop`

+Remember also to add all the CMake compiler strings if using `spack load`

 #### Running

 You'll need to update the `gcm_run.j` to not use `g5_modules` and instead use the spack modules.